9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/II. OS hardening.md

 Some common measures organizations use to prevent brute force attacks and similar attacks from occurring include:

-- **Salting and hashing:** Hashing converts information into a unique value that can then be used to determine its integrity.
-It is a one-way function, meaning it is impossible to decrypt and obtain the original text.
-Salting adds random characters to hashed passwords.
+- **[[Salting]] and [[hashing]]:** **Hashing** converts information into a unique value that can then be used to determine its integrity.
+It is a one-way function, meaning it is impossible to decrypt and obtain the original text. **Salting** adds random characters to hashed passwords.
 This increases the length and complexity of hash values, making them more secure.

-- **Multi-factor authentication (MFA) and two-factor authentication (2FA):** MFA is a security measure which requires a user to verify their identity in two or more ways to access a system or network.
-This verification happens using a combination of authentication factors: a username and password, fingerprints, facial recognition, or a one-time password (OTP) sent to a phone number or email.
-2FA is similar to MFA, except it uses only two forms of verification.
+- **[[Multi-factor authentication (MFA)]] and [[two-factor authentication (2FA)]]:** **MFA** is a security measure which requires a user to verify their identity in two or more ways to access a system or network.
+This verification happens using a combination of authentication factors: a username and password, fingerprints, facial recognition, or a one-time password (OTP) sent to a phone number or email. **2FA** is similar to MFA, except it uses only two forms of verification.

-- **CAPTCHA and reCAPTCHA:** CAPTCHA stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
+- **[[CAPTCHA]] and [[reCAPTCHA]]:** **CAPTCHA** stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
 It asks users to complete a simple test that proves they are human.
-This helps prevent software from trying to brute force a password. reCAPTCHA is a free CAPTCHA service from Google that helps protect websites from bots and malicious software.
+This helps prevent software from trying to brute force a password. **reCAPTCHA** is a free CAPTCHA service from Google that helps protect websites from bots and malicious software.

-- **Password policies:** Organizations use password policies to standardize good password practices throughout the business.
+- **[[Password policies]]:** Organizations use password policies to standardize good password practices throughout the business.
 Policies can include guidelines on how complex a password should be, how often users need to update passwords, and if there are limits to how many times a user can attempt to log in before their account is suspended.

 ## Key takeaways